artgenexyz/nft-contracts/README.md

 # NFT Contracts by Buildship

+> [Donate on Gitcoin](https://gitcoin.co/grants/5779/buildship) if you like this repo ❤️‍🔥

 This is a collection of smart-contracts that help you to launch your own 10k-avatar collection like [CryptoPunks](https://www.larvalabs.com/cryptopunks), [Bored Ape Yacht Club](https://boredapeyachtclub.com/) or [Pudgy Penguins](https://www.pudgypenguins.io/).

 Made by https://buildship.xyz.
 If you can't code, use our simple web-app to deploy!